seanbao/mnemonas/docs/security.en.md

 - The password is not printed in clear text by default.
 For controlled local debugging only, set `MNEMONAS_PRINT_INITIAL_PASSWORD=1` before first startup.
 - After the first successful login for the administrator, `initial-password.txt` is removed.
 - Change the administrator password after first login.
+- The administrator Dashboard first-run checklist shows Web UI/API authentication, sharing, and WebDAV status.
+If authentication is disabled or WebDAV anonymous access is enabled, it indicates that the configuration is suitable only for a controlled LAN or an outer access-control layer.
+This notice does not replace the pre-deployment security self-check or `mnemonas-doctor`.

 Systemd default path: